Maxima24/Maxima24/README.md

 ## 💼 Current Projects

-- 🚀 **Eventhive** – A modern event management & ticketing platform
+- 🚀 **Tutorial Hub** – A Modern Learning Platform & Messaging platform
-- 💸 **Xs** – A sleek fintech solution for expense tracking and payments
+- 💸 **A Distirbuted Notification System** – A MicroService Application aimed at handle all form of Notifications
 - 🛠️ Building **React dashboards**, **Node.js APIs**, and **Firebase-authenticated** apps

 ---